 - Track 11-4 Novel approaches of nanoparticles

 - Track 11-5 Nanomaterials and nanoanalytical systems

 - Track 11-6Nanosensors

+Micro-/nanoelectromechanical systems (MEMS/NEMS) micro-/nanoelectromechanical system (MEMS/NEMS) need to be designed to perform expected functions in short durations, typically in the millisecond to picosecond range.
+Most mechanical properties are known to be scale dependent, therefore the properties of nanoscale structures need to be measured.
+For bioMEMS/bioNEMS, bioMEMS/bioNEMS adhesion between biological molecular layer molecular layers and the substrate, and friction and wear of biological layers, can be important.
 Bionics is the application of biological methods and systems found in nature to the study and design of engineering systems and modern technology Bionics means the replacement or enhancement of organs or other body parts by mechanical versions.
-Bionics implants differ from mere prostheses by mimicking the original function very closely, or even surpassing it.
+Bionic implants differ from mere prostheses by mimicking the original function very closely, or even surpassing it.
 Bio robotics is the use of biological characteristics in living organisms as the knowledge base for developing new robot designs.
 The term can also refer to the use of biological specimens as functional robot components.
-Biorobotics intersects the fields of cybernetics, bionics, biology, physiology, and genetic engineering , Biosensor controlled gene therapy.
+Bio robotics intersects the fields of cybernetics, bionics, biology, physiology, and genetic engineering

 - Track 12-4Biosensor controlled gene therapy